 The net tab “Contact Support” will allow you to get in touch with us should you have any problems.

-And lastly the “Notifications” tab is where JARVEE will send you notifications concerning your accounts and campaigns like running out of post, running out of sources, invalid accounts and so on.
+And lastly, the “Notifications” tab is where JARVEE will send you notifications concerning your accounts and campaigns like running out of posts, running out of sources, invalid accounts and so on.

 We’ve finished with the first main section of the software, the Dashboard, we’ll now talk about the rest of the main sections one by one.